Our Guide to

 When to visit Rwanda

-Rwanda is a year round African safari destination.
+Rwanda safaris can be enjoyed year round.
 If your sole purpose on a Rwanda safari is to gorilla trek, then the short dry season of December to February would be ideal.
 South of the equator, Rwanda has high altitude and a pleasant tropical highlands climate with rainy seasons.
 The average daily temperature is around 21 degrees Celsius.
 It gets cool in the mountains especially early morning and late afternoon before the sun rises and after it sets.

 Rwanda has a long rainy season from March to May and short rainy season October to November.
 This also bring a long dry season from June to mid September and a short dry season from December to February.
 Rainy seasons bring sometimes persistent heavy rains, particularly March to May so that is the only time of year we try to avoid if you don’t want to trek to see gorillas in the rain.